parallelworks/sl_core/README.md

-For testing the usage of the SuperLearner, please start with `train_predict_evaluate.sh` which is a wrapper that launches the central part of the SuperLearner code `main.py` as well as the two post-training operations of making predictions and estimating errors, `predict.py` and `errors.py`, respectively.
+For testing the usage of the SuperLearner, please start with `train_predict_evaluate.sh` which is a wrapper that launches the learning part of the SuperLearner code (`train.py`) as well as post-training operations of making predictions (`predict.py`), estimating errors via a regression and principal component analysis (PCA, `pca.py`) and running feature permutation importance (FPI, 'fpi.py`).
 The launch script `local_superlearner_test.sh` is a template for how to specify the options of `train_predict_evaluate.sh`.

 Broadly, `train_predict_evaluate.sh` is meant to be launched as